javarcosain/Javarcosain/README.md

 # JAVAR ALAJAS COSAIN
-### Senior Engineering Associate • Structural Detailing & Drafting
+### Senior Engineering Associate | Structural Detailing & Drafting
-**AutoCAD Expert (2D/3D) | Safety-Certified (SO3)**
+### AutoCAD Expert (2D/3D) | Safety-Certified (SO3)

-**Professional Summary**
-A highly skilled **Senior Engineering Associate** and **Civil Engineering Graduate (2018)** with over **10 years of combined experience** in technical drafting, structural detailing, and site engineering.
+**Professional Summary** A highly skilled **Senior Engineering Associate** and **Civil Engineering Graduate (2018)** with over **10 years of combined experience** in technical drafting, structural detailing, and site engineering.
 Proven expertise in delivering high-precision AutoCAD designs and managing technical documentation for massive infrastructure projects, including 50+ storey high-rises and major hydraulic systems.
 Committed to operational excellence and site safety, backed by advanced **SO3 Safety Training** and a deep understanding of structural integrity and quality control.

 ---